Shaga-Matula/Shotokan-Karate/.github/ISSUE_TEMPLATE/check-boxes.md

 ---

-As a User I want  to be presented with a landing  page  so the  I can clearly see header and footer of page in Heroku
+As a "" I want  to ""   so that I ""

 ## Estimation of Effort :
 .
 8 Hours